 But think about this for a second…you’re not one in a million but you are (based on average estimates) one in 100 million, which means the fact that you made it into this existence makes you pretty special!
 All it takes is just one random variable to change and you wouldn’t be you.
 It strikes me as pretty impressive that a random series of events collide to create perfect moments.

-There are circumstances and decisions that my great great great great ancestors took and while making these split second impulsive or considered decisions had no idea that over 100 years later I would be writing a post about people I will never know but owe my very existence to choices they made no matter how illogical or intentional.
+There are circumstances and decisions that my great great great great ancestors took and while making these split second impulsive or considered decisions had no idea that over 100 years later I would be writing a post about people I will never knew but owe my very existence to choices they made no matter how illogical or intentional.

 I am not naïve by any measure that can be quantified, therefore I know not all past human connections were filled with rainbow coloured wonder.
 It’s very possible not every past physical union was necessarily a consensual one but that still doesn’t change the fact that we are all powered by batteries of illogical feelings.